-The routine icrc is loosely based on the function in [4].
-Here is how to understand its operation: First look at the function icrc1.
+Here is how to understand the operation of icrc: First look at the function icrc1.
 This incorporates one input character into a 16-bit CRC register.
 The only trick used is that character bits are XORed into the most significant bits, eight at a time, instead of being fed into the least significant bit, one bit at a time, at the time of the register shift.
 This works because XOR is associative and commutative - we can feed in character bits any time before they will determine whether to zap with the generator polynomial.
 (The decimal constant 4129 has the generator's bits in it.)